OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 # 2. THREATS BY ATTACKING DEVELOPMENT-TIME
+Background: Data science (data engineering and model engineering) uses an AI pipeline typically outside of the regular application development scope, introducing a new attack surface.
+Data engineering (collecting, storing, and preparing data) is typically a large and important part of machine learning engineering.
+Together with model engineering, it requires appropriate security to protect against data leaks, data poisoning, leaks of intellectual property, and supply chain attacks (see further below).
+In addition, data quality assurance can help to reduce risks of intended and unintended data issues.

 **Controls to protect development-time:**
 * DATAPROTECT.
 Protect (train/test) data, source code, configuration & parameters
   * Encryption, see [OpenCE](https://www.opencre.org/cre/400-007)